Ylvauk/express-api-lab/readme.md

 ![](images/gaphy.png)

 The frontend application has full CRUD functionality, your job is to create the backend code to make it functional!
+The frontend can be found in this repository: https://github.com/SEIR-59/express-api-lab-frontend

 ## Instructions

+1. Fork and clone the frontend repository: https://github.com/SEIR-59/express-api-lab-frontend.
+Then start up the frontend using liveserver or by opening the index.html.
 1. Fork and clone this repository.
 1. Change into the new directory.
 1. Fulfill the listed requirements.

-Build out your backed in the `backend/` directory.

 ## Requirements

 You must create an API that runs at `http://localhost:3000/gifs`.
 You must have a few different routes:

-* GET `/gifs` which will list out all gifs
+- GET `/gifs` which will list out all gifs
-* POST `/gifs` which will add a new gif and return a list of all gifs
+- POST `/gifs` which will add a new gif and return a list of all gifs
-* PUT `gifs/:gifId` which will update a gif and return a list of all gifs
+- PUT `gifs/:gifId` which will update a gif and return a list of all gifs
-* DELETE `gifs/:gifId` which will delete a gif and return a list of all gifs
+- DELETE `gifs/:gifId` which will delete a gif and return a list of all gifs

 You should have your database set up to store a collection of gifs.
 Your model should have two attributes:

-* a `name` for the name of a gif
+- a `name` for the name of a gif
-* a `url` for the url of the gif
+- a `url` for the url of the gif

 If these are named differently, you will have to change the frontend!